Board of Trustees

 Sister Judith Marie has served as the President of the Arkansas Hospital Association.
 She was named as one of the "Top 10 Most Influential Persons in Fort Smith."
 Other awards include: "Top 100 Women in Arkansas Award," "Arkansas Professional Woman of Distinction Award," Mount Magazine Girl Scout Council's "Woman of Distinction Award," and the 2010 "Jack White Community Leadership Award."

 Father Robert Wood:

-Father Wood is the pastor of Saint Mary Catholic Church in Guthrie, Oklahoma.
-Prior to his appointment at Saint Mary's in June of 2010, he has served as associate pastor of Our Lady’s Cathedral, then as pastor of St. Patrick in Walters, St. Joseph in Ada, St. Philip Neri in Midwest City, Holy Family in Lawton, and for ten years at St. James The Greater Catholic Church in Oklahoma City.
+Father Wood is the pastor of Saint Mark the Evangelist Catholic Church in Norman, Oklahoma.
+Prior to his appointment at Saint Mark's in June of 2013, he has served as associate pastor of Our Lady's Cathedral, then as pastor of St. Patrick in Walters, St. Joseph in Ada, St. Philip Neri in Midwest City, Holy Family in Lawton, St. James The Greater Catholic Church in

 Father Wood's hometown is Kingfisher, Oklahoma.
 After high school, he attended St. Gregory's in Shawnee.
 He finished undergraduate studies at Conception Seminary College and completed his seminary formation at St. Meinrad Seminary in 1985.
 He was ordained to the priesthood by Archbishop Salatka in 1987.

 For almost 20 years, Father Wood has served as the Archdiocesan Master of Ceremonies.
 He is currently the Moderator for the Archdiocesan Council of Catholic Women and is a member of the Archdiocesan Building Committee.